longturn/freeciv21/docs/Contributing/visual-studio.rst

 Base Installation
 =================

-Start by `downloading <https://visualstudio.microsoft.com/vs/community/>`_ the Community Edition installer.
+Start by downloading the Community Edition installer from https://visualstudio.microsoft.com/vs/community.

 Double-click the :file:`VisualStudioSetup.exe` file in your Downloads directory and follow the prompts to get the setup process started.
 At some point you will be prompted to select the type of workload you want to